Billboard 200: Year-end charts

-All-Time Billboard 200 achievements (1963–2015)
+All-time Billboard 200 achievements (1963–2015)

 In 2015, Billboard compiled a ranking of the 100 best-performing albums on the Billboard 200 over its 52 years, along with the best-performing artists.
-Shown below are the top 10 albums and top 10 artists over the 52-year period of the Billboard 200, through October 2015.
+Shown below are the top 10 albums and top 10 artists over the 52 years of the Billboard 200, through October 2015.
 Also shown are the artists placing the most albums on the overall "all-time" top 100 album list.